 Simply, an ISO file is an image of optical disk (such as CD and DVD).
 It is like a container of specific data or program.
-You can resemble ISO with ZIP file, you ZIP your files when you want to reduce the size of file collection or send it as a single file.
+You can resemble ISO with ZIP file, you ZIP your files when you want to reduce the size of file collection or want to send it as a single file.
 In other words, you only see a single container name with the extension of.ISO, all the files and the folders are represented in a single ISO image.

 Ok, let us go and see the methods…

 Before delving into the process, make sure your CD/DVD drive burns optical disks.
 Also you need to install CD/DVD burner that can read and burn ISO image (for method 1).

 Concerning the burner program, there are several free CD burning programs.
 I am using CDburnerXP to show you how to burn ISO to CD.
 You may have other type of burner on your computer, but it must support to burn an ISO image.
 You can download CDBurnerXP freely here.